Stephen King: ‘The Lawnmower Man’ Gets A Groundbreaking Made-For-VR TV Series

 “The original movie was a film of unsurpassed imagination and creativity with its ground-breaking use of VR back in 1992.
 Together with Jaunt we look forward to a contemporary team bringing to life a whole new world of VR; a world of immersive entertainment and communication.
 We are very excited to be working with Jaunt to create a VR realization of the film.”

-What exactly “a VR representation of the film” could mean is still a mystery, as it is far too early in the Stephen King series’ pre-production for even the vaguest hints of plot to have been revealed.
+What exactly “a VR representation of the film” could mean is still a mystery, as it is far too early in the Stephen King series’ pre-production for even the vaguest hints of a plot to have been revealed.

 The state-of-the-art series may not have any cast or filming location attached yet, but it is certainly a huge deal for VR technology and the entire television industry.
 Sure, VR gaming is gaining popularity, but becoming a major medium for passive entertainment like movies and TV would surely help to cement VR devices as standard household objects even to people that have little interest in video games, especially if the video content for VR includes highly in-demand stuff like Stephen King adaptations.

 Of course, to win over the public, VR TV and movies need to be of an equal or higher caliber as their non-VR counterparts.
 That is a challenge Jaunt intends to meet, and not just with their take on Stephen King’s The Lawnmower Man.
-They also worked on another VR-geared series, writes /Film, entitled “Invisible.”
+They also worked on another VR-geared series, writes /Film, entitled Invisible.

 Invisible, a six-part action-adventure series, now available on the Jaunt VR App! https://t.co/wrv6vwLAoT pic.twitter.com/oKdH9wXOuC